 - Parameters is where you set the parameters and execute the application.

-- Logs is where you see the output given by the application during its execution.
+- Logs is where you see the informations given by the application during its execution.

 - Progress is where you see a progress bar of the execution (not available for all applications).